 An entity may provide simultaneous support for multiple security models as well as multiple authentication and privacy protocols.
 All of the protocols used by the USM are based on pre-placed keys, i.e., private key mechanisms.
-The SNMPv3 architecture permits the use of asymmetric mechanisms and protocols (commonly called "public key cryptography") but as of this writing, no such SNMPv3 security models utilizing public key cryptography have been published.
+The SNMPv3 architecture permits the use of symmetric and asymmetric mechanisms and protocols (asymmetric mechanisms are commonly called public key cryptography) but, as of this writing, there are no SNMPv3 security models on the IETF standards track that use public key cryptography.